We strongly encourage municipal shelters to become network partners.

-The Gap Analysis Tool is perfect for animal shelter staff and leaders who want a customized plan to help their shelter reach no-kill.
-The tool can also be employed by rescue groups, using their community’s shelter data to assess where they are in the journey toward no-kill.
+The Gap Analysis Tool is perfect for animal shelter staff and volunteers who want a customized plan to help their shelter reach no-kill.
+The tool can also be employed by rescue groups that work with shelters in order to further support and measure the effectiveness of the collaboration.

 What does the Gap Analysis Tool do?